How a Lego franchise automated candidate qualification with Tallyfy

 • Candidates get a structured dashboard experience - Instead of confusing email chains, franchise candidates see exactly where they are in the process and what comes next

-• The system filters for the right franchisees - If someone gets overwhelmed by the technology, they probably would not handle modern business tools well anyway - it is a natural qualification filter
+• The system filters for the right franchisees - If someone gets overwhelmed by the technology, they probably wouldn’t handle modern business tools well anyway - it’s a natural qualification filter

 • Modular process architecture enables flexibility - Different states have different franchise laws, so the process is broken into modules that can be swapped based on requirements.
 Want similar results?